RobinFrugte97/real-time-web-project/readme.md

 # Data Life Cycle

+The data is stored serverside or retrieved from the Pixabay API.
+The user adds to the serversided storage by adding notes and setting an image.

 ![](https://github.com/RobinFrugte97/real-time-web-project/blob/master/images/dataLifeCycle.png)

 <!-- What external data source is featured in your project and what are its properties 🌠 -->